drfoxvet/drfoxvet-net/site/content/post/what-corona-virus-is-telling-us-a-holistic-veterinary-and-one-health-view.md

 In December 2020 NeeCee, a snow leopard at Louisville Zoo, tested positive for SARS-CoV-2, and test results are pending on the zoo's two other snow leopards.
 All three big cats showed signs of mild illness, including a dry cough, but they have not been lethargic and are eating well, says veterinarian Zoli Gyimesi.
  Full Story: WDRB-TV/WMYO-TV (Louisville, Ky.)
 (12/11)

+ After tigers, lions, cats, dogs, and mink, gorillas are the latest animals to contract SARS-CoV-2 outside of lab studies.a press release from the San Diego Zoo, in California, suggests that the virus likely passed to the gorillas from a staff member with an asymptomatic SARS-CoV-2 infection.
+After two members of the gorilla troop at the zoo started coughing last week, testing of fecal samples confirmed the presence of SARS-CoV-2.

+“Aside from some congestion and coughing, the gorillas are doing well,” Lisa Peterson, the executive director of the San Diego Zoo Safari Park, said.
+“The troop remains quarantined together and are eating and drinking.
+We are hopeful for a full recovery.”
+(From www.medicalnewstoday.com/ 01/12/2021 10:11 GMT — Gorillas in San Diego Zoo have COVID-19).

 Analysis of 410 species of birds, fish, amphibians, reptiles and mammals found that about 40% of those that are thought to be highly susceptible to SARS-CoV-2 based on the composition of their angiotensin converting enzyme-2 receptors are considered threatened or endangered.
 These include the Western lowland gorilla, Sumatran orangutan and Northern white-cheeked gibbon, are predicted to be at very high risk of infection by SARS-CoV-2 via their ACE2 receptor.
 Gray whales, bottlenose dolphins, white-tailed deer and Chinese hamsters are at high risk; cats, cows and sheep are at medium risk; dogs, pigs and horses are at low risk.
 University of California, Davis (8/21/2020).